ltrgoddard/coterie/README.md

 ![Example output](example.png)

-Poets from *The New Poetry* (1966 edn., ed. by Al Alvarez) and *Children of Albion* (1969, ed. by Michael Horovitz) with at least eight shared links between their Wikipedia articles.
+Poets from *The New Poetry* (1966 edn., ed. by Al Alvarez), *Children of Albion* (1969, ed. by Michael Horovitz), *A Various Art* (1987, ed. by Andrew Crozier and Tim Longville), *Conductors of Chaos* (1996, ed. by Iain Sinclair) and the 1994 'New Generation Poets' list with at least ten shared links between their Wikipedia articles.

 ## wiki.py